degerahmet/react-n-django-tutorial/README.md

 # react-n-django-tutorial
-This repository was created to improve my front-end skills and combine with my back-end skills.
+This repository was created to improve my front-end skills and combine them with my back-end skills.